HM-DTLab-SoSe21-JimmaNeo/SoSe21-JimmaNeo-project_b/documentation/markdowns/04_architecture.md

 **Services**

 The services are providing all backend features and logic and get passed the database context.
 They are registered in the built-in Inversion of Control (IoC)-Container and on account of this, all classes, which need the functions of these service, can get the service injected.
-Hence, it is possible to observe the single-responsibility-principle, while creating the dependencies at a central component, the `Startup.cs`.
+This helps creating a loosley coupled system, while creating the dependencies at a central component, the `Startup.cs`.
+A further advantage is the segration of interfaces, that no client has to depend on methods it does not use.
 Simplified representation of dependency injection:

 ![Simplified representation of dependency injection](../images/dependency_injection.png)